 Former Fire Station - The Town's former Fire station suffered significant damage from a fire in October 2006.
 The Town settled with the insurance company and has completed all of the required exterior work including new windows, a new copper roof and exterior painting of the facility.
 The Town has developed plans for the interior work including addition of air conditioning and an elevator, a new heating system, and a new electrical system.
 A new ad-hoc committee has been created to oversee the completion of this project.
-The budget for all interior renovations is \$1.3M, however, the Town has been awarded a \$500,000 STEAP grant toward this project making the Town's contribution \$800,000.
-The Town plans to complete this project in phases and is currently focusing on interior work funded by the STEAP grant.
+The budget for all interior renovations is \$1.5M, however, the Town has been awarded a \$500,000 STEAP grant toward this project making the Town's contribution \$1M.
+The Town plans to complete this project in phases and is currently focusing on interior work funded by the STEAP grant, which is currently in the bid phase of the project.
+The Town plans to complete this work by December 2019.
 The Town funded portion will be completed at a later date.